Dr. Alexandra Kasozi (CPsychol)

 - Health and Care Professionals Council (HCPC) Registered

 - Chartered member of the British Psychological Society (BPS)

-In addition to working in private practice, I have worked as a psychologist in secondary care for several NHS mental health trusts, in charitable organisations and not-for-profit services.
-I have a particular interest in complex depression and post-traumatic stress disorder, and have specialist experience of working with women who have suffered domestic abuse and sexual assault.
+In addition to working in private practice, I currently also work as a psychologist in Camden & Islington NHS Trust.
+In the past I have worked as a therapist for charitable organisations and not-for-profit services.
+I have specialist expertise in complex-trauma, post-traumatic stress disorder and birth trauma, and work with women who have suffered birth trauma and women who have experienced abuse.